lmrhody/PraxisSpring17/praxis_syllabus17.md

 Students will...
 - plan and produce a digital humanities project that includes a revised proposal, data management plan, prototype, and scholarly outreach;
-- develop scholarly collaboration skills (ie leadership, negotiation, conflict resolution) by working with a peer cohort to produce their project;
+- develop scholarly collaboration skills (ie leadership, consensus building, joint evaluation, resource sharing) by working with a peer cohort to produce group project prototypes;
-- articulate their individual scholarly contribution to the cohort's collective effort;
+- describe individual scholarly contributions to the cohort's collective effort;
-- document and reflect upon their progress through personal and team-based lab journals and public blogging on our course site.
+- justify key technical, scholarly, and interpersonal decisions through team-based lab journals, public blogging on our course site, and oral presentations;
-- learn how to develop new skills independently.
+- identify and aquire necessary new skills independently.

 Requirements and Structure
 ----------------------------

 **Weekly Class Sessions**

 This is a praxis-based course, so most of our class sessions will be devoted to team meetings, project work, informal and formal presentations, and consultations with Graduate Center Digital Fellows.
-Weekly readings may be assigned based on need.
-Students are expected to be working every week on their projects and project plans.
+Weekly readings will be assign on an as-needed basis.
+Students are expected to be working independently and collaboratively every week on their projects and project plans.

 **Progress Reports and Social Media Presence**